Do you want to kick-start a career in the automotive industry? The 2013 Next Gen Award is now open.

 Introducing the winner of 2012 Autocar-Courland Next Generation Award, Robert Antonio Pace

 The two runners-up are Jonathan Maynard from Brunel University for ‘Cooled EGR Discharge’ and James Benson from Huddersfield University for his ‘Car Theft Prevention System’.
-The announcements were made at the Society of Motor Manufacturers and Traders’ annual dinner, with presentations made by Autocar’s editor-in-chief, Steve Cropley, and Kevin Gaskell, chairman of Courland Automotive Practice.
+The announcements were made at the Society of Motor Manufacturers and Traders’ annual dinner, with presentations made by Autocar’s editor-in-chief, Steve Cropley, and Kevin Gaskell, Chairman of Courland International.

 Making the announcement, Cropley said: “Roberto, Jonathan and James should be justifiably proud of their achievement in the 2012 contest.
 The level of entries was extraordinarily high, and they have completed three tough judging processes, which was by no means an easy task.